 Lani is currently a Leverhulme Early Career Fellow at the University of Edinburgh.
-Her interdisciplinary research spans the fields of philosophy, educational theory, and experimental psycholinguistics.
+Her interdisciplinary research spans the fields of philosophy, educational theory, and experimental psychology.
 She is interested in the many ways in which the practice of asking questions affects our everyday lives.

 Lani has recent and forthcoming publications exploring the value of student questioning in education and for democracy, as well as the epistemology of education and the intellectual virtues of curiosity and inquisitiveness.

 Lani was a Research Fellow at the Institute for the Study of Human Flourishing at the University of Oklahoma in 2016/17 and completed her PhD, entitled ‘Why Ask: The Epistemology of Questioning’, at the University of Edinburgh in 2015.
 Watch her presenting at the ‘Three-Minute Thesis’ competition final in Edinburgh:

 Take part in the research yourself by completing this short questionnaire.

 Read Lani’s thesis abstract below:

 Why Ask: The Epistemology of Questioning